RBinsonB/simulation/README.md

  * Publications
    * **/model/lunar_pole_exploration_rover/battery/rechargeable_battery/state** (`ìgnition_msgs::msg::BaterrySate`) -- Publishes the current state of the battery **rechargeable_battery**

-### SensorPowerSystemPlugin
-The sensor power system plugin pairs with the RechargeableBatteryPlugin to give selected a power load that will drain the battery.
-Sensors can be deactivated to save power (as it is often the case on real space missions).
-When the battery is too low, the sensors managed by the plugin will also be deactivated.

-TODO: documents fully SensorPowerSystemPlugin

 #### How to setup the plugin
 The plugin needs to be attached to a model.
 Example below: